-- (3) Certain prior period data has been added to conform to current period presentation and as a result: - a. \$5,000 in gain on legal settlement for the year ended December 31, 2019 has been included in the adjustments to calculate Adjusted EBITDA. - b.
-(Gains) losses on investments and financial assets of \$2,099 and \$11,321 for the three months ended December 31, 2019 and for the year ended December 31, 2019, respectively, have been included in the adjustments to calculate Adjusted EBITDA.
+(3) Certain prior period data has been added to conform to current period presentation and as a result \$32 thousand in gains on debt and warrant modifications for the three months ended have been included in the adjustments to calculate Adjusted EBITDA.

-The improvements in Adjusted EBITDA for the three months and year ended December 31, 2020 as compared to the comparative periods in December 31, 2019 are due to higher operational gross profit partially offset by higher operating expense primarily as a result of the Company's acquisitions and a full year of operations from the Company's 2019 acquisitions.
+The improvements in Adjusted EBITDA for the three months ended March 31, 2021, as compared to the same period in the prior year, are due to significantly higher operational gross profit, primarily due to continued growth in operations related to the 2020 acquisitions.